Observation of Anomalous Josephson Effect in Nonequilibrium Andreev Interferometers

-We investigated the temperature dependence of the critical voltage in flux-biased HyQUIDs by measuring the voltage to flux relation as a function of the bias voltage with a standard flux-modulation readout scheme~\cite{cla76}.
-The magnetic flux is swept with a triangular wave on top of a high-frequency and $\Phi_0/2$ amplitude modulation flux.
-At the critical voltages, $V(\Phi_e)$ is $\Phi_0$-periodic and equivalent to the voltage to phase relation with maximum peak-to-peak voltage $\Delta$V. Elsewhere, $\delta < 2 \pi \Phi_e/\Phi_0$ and V($\delta$) cannot be inferred. $\Delta V(V_N)$ for all measured devices present a characteristic two-peak shape as shown in Figure~\ref{Temp}a with little variation in $V_N^{c1}$.
-According to the existing theory~\cite{wil98,hei02}, the amplitude and direction of the supercurrent is given by the occupation of the density of states travelling parallel to the phase gradient and those carrying the supercurrent in the opposite direction.
-The electrostatic potential depopulates the states with $\epsilon< eV_N$.
-A temperature-rounded, staircase-like nonequilibrium distribution~\cite{pot97} allows the selective depopulation of positive states whose effectiveness is undermined by temperature, increasing $V_N^{c1}$ until the supercurrent is no longer reversed.
-In our HyQUIDs, the critical voltage remains constant with temperature up to T $\geq$ 6 K. The expected values are plotted together with the experimental values in Figure~\ref{Temp}b.
-Details of the calculations in Ref.~\cite{SI}.
+The temperature dependence of the critical voltage is compared with the existing theory for symmetric interferometers~\cite{wil98,hei02}.
+The electrostatic potential depopulates states with $\epsilon< eV_N$.
+Temperature undermines the selectivity of the depopulation of positive states increasing $V_N^{c1}$ until the supercurrent is no longer reversed.
+In our HyQUIDs, the critical voltage remains constant with temperature up to T $\geq$ 6 K. The expected values are plotted together with the experimental values in Fig.~\ref{CB}d.
+Details of the calculations in the SM~\cite{SI}.
 The fact that the theoretical $V_N^{c1} \simeq V_N^*$ suggests that the anomalous current modifies the SCS and reduces the critical voltage.